Structure theorems for actions of homeomorphism groups: Application: extension problems for homeomorphism groups

 \begin{thm} Let $M$ be a connected, closed manifold of dimension at least $2$ and assume that $\pi_1(M)/E_x$ admits no nontrivial action on $[0,1)$.
 Then for any compact $W$ with $\partial W = M$, the map $\res(W,M)$ has a section if and only if $M = S^n, W=\mathbb{D}^{n+1}$.
 Furthermore, in the case $M = S^n$ any extension, and in fact {\em any action} of $\Homeo_0(M)$ on $W$, is conjugate to the standard coning. \end{thm} In fact, the proof applies also when $W$ is noncompact, showing that $W$ is either equal to $\mathbb{D}^{n+1}$, or to $M \times [0,1)$ with an action conjugate to the obvious action preserving each leaf $M \times \{x\}$.
 As an immediate consequence, we have the following examples.

-\begin{cor} The following manifolds have no section of $\res(W, M)$, for any manifold $W$ with boundary $M$. \begin{enumerate} \item Any manifold $M \neq S^n$ such that the maximal admissible cover of $M$ is a finite cover, such as (following our discussion above) when $M$ is a compact Lie group. \item Any manifold $M$ such that $\pi_1(M)$ itself has no nontrivial action on $[0, 1)$, for example when $\pi_1(M)$ is \begin{enumerate} \item an arithmetic lattice of higher $\mathbb{Q}$-rank (Witte-Morris \cite{Witte}), or \item a group generated by torsion elements, such as the mapping class groups of a surface, a reflection group, etc. \end{enumerate} \end{enumerate} \end{cor}
+\begin{cor} The following manifolds have no section of $\res(W, M)$, for any manifold $W$ with boundary $M$: \begin{enumerate} \item Any manifold $M \neq S^n$ such that the maximal admissible cover of $M$ is a finite cover, such as when $M$ is a compact Lie group (see the discussion at the end of Section 4) . \item Any manifold $M$ such that $\pi_1(M)$ itself has no nontrivial action on $[0, 1)$, for example when $\pi_1(M)$ is \begin{enumerate} \item an arithmetic lattice of higher $\mathbb{Q}$-rank (Witte-Morris \cite{Witte}), or \item a group generated by torsion elements, such as the mapping class groups of a surface, a reflection group, etc. \end{enumerate} \end{enumerate} \end{cor}

 \begin{rem} In contrast with Theorem \ref{thm:coning_general}, when $M = S^1$ and $W = \mathbb{D}^2$ there are infinitely many different, non-conjugate extensions.
 These are discussed and classified in Section \ref{sec:Militon} below. \end{rem}